blynkkk/blynkkk.github.io/new/en/datastream_save_raw.md

-### Data Stream save raw data
+### Datastream: Save Raw Data

-By default server stores only 1 data point per data stream per minute.
-In case you want to send more than 1 point within 1 minute interval - value for that data stream will be averaged.

-Raw data allows you to store every value that hardware sends.
+This settings allows storage of raw (uncompressed, non-aggreagted) data

+By default, data on the platform is averaged to 1 value per minute.
+Which means that if hardware sent 60 values during 1 minute, only the average of these 60 values will be stored in database.